aelena/trustworthy-ai/README.md

 Understand as well the social, economical, ethical and philosophical derivations of the technology.

+### Organizational

+While not exactly regulatory, in this track, as an auditor you will want to check what AI Policy a given organization might / should have in place.

+- Organizational AI policies in place
 - Accountability and responsibility

 ### Ethical AI Principles